Our Events

 A meditation course can provide a good introduction to Buddhism.
 The program or focus might vary, but all the introduction courses teach the two core meditation practices: mindfulness of breathing, and development of loving kindness (metta).

-Our main teacher and manager began a practice of mindfulness and meditation while studying cello at the Royal College of Music in London.
+Sanghashura, our founder and manager, began a practice of mindfulness and meditation while studying cello at the Royal College of Music in London.
 This interest quite naturally led him to Buddhism and in 1992 he became a regular attendee of the West London Buddhist Centre.

 After being ordained in 2005, Sanghashura started teaching men and women to meditate in Killaloe, introducing them to the wider context of the Triratna Buddhist Community.
 He has devoted himself to creating what we call Sangha, a community of people who want to deepen a practice of meditation and Buddhism together, supporting each other in this pursuit.